silascoroza/AWD-Seatwork--1-4-CS--25/readme.md

   <h3 align="center">Player Management</h3>
 </div>
 <!-- TODO: Make a short description -->
-<div align="center">Our website is a player management tool where you can store and sort up to 10 players based on their name, score, or level.
-It's designed for easy organization and tracking of player details.
+<div align="center">Our website is a player management tool where you can store and sort up to 10 players by their name, score, or level.
+It helps you easily organize and track player details.
+You can also search for a player's name in the search bar.
 </div>

 <br />